RamiroCuenca/crud-mongo-test/README.md

 | `username` | `string` | **Required** |
 | `password` | `string` | **Required** |

-Returns a JWT (located on the headers) wich is necessary to access to access protected endpoints
+Returns a JWT (located on the headers) wich is necessary to access to access protected endpoints.

 #### Log In with an existing user